On the Convergence of Elementary Cellular Automata under Sequential Update Modes: Results

 \subsection{Rules for which Theorem~\ref{thm:DAS} holds.}

 We will begin this subsection studying the rules that can reach a fixed point from all initial configurations using only one sequential update mode, then we will show the rules that have a covering of sequential update modes.
-Additionally, Rule 90 will be given special attention, being the only rule that fulfills a condition of Theorem~\ref{thm:DAS} that has configurations in all ring sizes that cannot reach a fixed point regardless of the sequential update mode.
+Additionally, since Rules $90$ {and $106$ are} the only ones that fulfill a condition of Theorem~\ref{thm:DAS} that {do not always converge under sequential update modes, they will be given special attention.}

-In Table~\ref{tab:inside-theorem} we present a summary of the results of this section.
-Note that it was proven in~\cite{Donoso2025} that 16 of the 50 non-equivalent rules that fulfill conditions of the theorem always reach fixed points regardless of the update mode and that 13 of them lead to fixed points under any sequential update mode.
+Observe that it was proven in~\cite{Donoso2025} that 16 of the 50 non-equivalent rules that fulfill conditions of the theorem always reach fixed points regardless of the update mode and that 13 of them lead to fixed points under any sequential update mode.
 Now, we will present the results associated with the remaining 21 rules.